• Skip to main content

 While we explored many Madrid day trips, some were longer weekend trips from Madrid.
 Below we highlight our ten favourites, including things to do, unique attractions, and the distance from the capital city.

-10 best day trips from Madrid
+day trips from Madrid

 Madrid day trips

-I would love to say that our ten recommended day trips from Madrid are listed below in no particular order, but in reality, my favourites all come first.
+I would love to say that our ten recommended day trips from Madrid are listed below in no particular order.
+But in reality, my favourites all come first.
 We had our own vehicle as it was part of our long-term home exchange in Palamós.

 Segovia